 More and more people are looking for ways to better balance their working lives with their home lives.
 It’s never easy.
-We all want to have as much quality times with our families as possible.
+We all want to have as much quality time with our families as possible.
 The trouble is there are more school holidays than there are work holidays.
-And a full-time job plus a commute means there are plenty of hours either side of the school day where child care is an issue too.
+A full-time job plus a commute means there are plenty of hours on either side of the school day where child care is an issue, too.

 There are other issues with starting up now.
 Lots of us have regular financial commitments.
 Loan repayments and debts could be the very reason you want to find a source of extra income at the moment.
 If you are committed to more outgoings than you can afford, it might be worth speaking to a debt management company before you make any major changes to your source of income.